 This pamphlet deals extensively with the methods that individuals and family units can use to refuse war taxes through self-employment.
 If there is agreement among partners or the principals of an incorporated business, similar tactics can be used to operate the business in such a way as to receive income and not report it, or to structure income and expenses so that no taxes will be due.
 However, as businesses become larger, involving more workers, it can become increasingly difficult to maintain agreement among the workers about how to handle tax issues, and to avoid disruptive attention from the IRS.

 There is a form of corporate status used by religious communities that can be used to avoid having taxable income.
 This is the type of structure classified by the IRS as a 501(d) corporation.
 To qualify as a 501(d), the IRS requires you to have a religious basis, combine sources of income, occupy a common piece of property, and have a communal treasury in which everyone has an equal share.
 The net earnings of the members are aggregated and divided into equal annual pro-rated shares which are reported on Form K-1.
-The Tax Court has forced IRS to use a fairly broad definition of these criteria, approving the 501(d) application of Twin Oaks, the “Walden” community in Virginia.
+The Tax Court has forced IRS to use a fairly broad definition of these criteria, approving the 501(d) application of Twin Oaks, an intentional community in Virginia (see box below).

 This can reduce the reportable income of all members below the taxable threshold.
 Because a 501(d) is treated like a monastery, with members working for the common good, rather than as employees, the K-1 share is also exempt from Social Security and Health Security withholding.
 The K-1 shares do not reflect what is actually spent for the benefit of various members, but rather reflects the pro-rated paper share of net earnings for each member.
 Under the Tax Court’s precedent, the “religious” basis could be an ethical commitment by members to share things in common and to refuse to participate in structures of war and violence.